-Teak is known for its lovely golden brown color, although, when freshly machined, it can sometimes have a variable pattern.
-Over time, and with exposure to sun and air, the streaks mellow into the signature golden brown appearance for which teak is so prized.
+Teak is known for its lovely golden brown color, although when freshly machined, it can sometimes have a variable pattern.
+Over time, and with exposure to sun and air, the streaks mellow into the signature golden brown appearance for which Teak is so prized.

-Once milled, Teak holds its shape extremely well, and that stability makes it such an attractive wood for yacht builders, as well as other builders whose materials must perform under harsh conditions and within tight tolerances.
+Once milled, Teak holds its shape extremely well, and that stability makes it such an attractive wood for yacht builders, as well as for other builders whose materials must perform under harsh conditions and within tight tolerances.

-J. Gibson McIlvain is one of the largest suppliers of old growth FEQ Teak in the country, and we carry a variety of sizes and thicknesses to suit our customers’ needs.
+Through our direct relationship we can carry a variety of sizes and thicknesses to suit our customers’ needs.
 We carry many unusual sizes, including very wide (24″+) and very long (20’+) lumber to specifically serve the boating industry.